 IBM is applying its resources of data, knowledge, computing power and insights to manage the COVID-19 outbreak.
 These efforts include accelerating drug discovery with supercomputers, harnessing the world’s compute power, supporting remote learning and providing trusted information to citizens and governments, healthcare and academic institutions globally.

-IBM, Google, Hewlett Packard Enterprise, Amazon and Microsoft are partnering with White House and the US Department of Energy to create a COVID-19 High Performance Computing (HPC) Consortium, an effort to provide access to 16 supercomputers, and to bring together expertise and computing capabilities to support fight against COVID-19.
+IBM, Google, Hewlett Packard Enterprise, Amazon and Microsoft are partnering with the White House and the US Department of Energy to create a COVID-19 High Performance Computing (HPC) Consortium, an effort to provide access to 16 supercomputers and to bring together expertise and computing capabilities to support the fight against COVID-19.

 RELX is offering their data to support healthcare professionals, medical researchers and businesses in their fight against the COVID-19 pandemic.
 Initiatives include online resource centres with latest scientific research on COVID-19, an evidence-based toolkit for clinicians and turning an exhibitions venue in into a functional hospital.

-Salesforce is supporting the work of emergency response and care management teams, and call centers for health systems affected by COVID-19 through free access to its Health Cloud service.
+Salesforce is supporting the work of emergency response and care management teams as well as call centers for health systems affected by COVID-19 through free access to its Health Cloud service.
 Salesforce is also offering free solutions to assist organisations, companies and individuals.